 Even if the insurance company does pay your claim, they may suddenly stop paying for your medical treatment by claiming that you are no longer injured.
 Even if your doctor confirms you injuries, the insurance company may deny your claim by making you go to their own doctor who somehow finds that you have recovered, despite your pain.

 If your claim is denied, you may be looking at tens of thousands of dollars in medical expenses, car repair, and lost wages.
 This is why it may be important to speak to an attorney as soon as you can, to make sure your claim is paid and you get the compensation you deserve.
-Do not sign a settlement agreement or waive any claims until you've spoken to experienced Arizona auto accident attorneys who will fight for you.
+Do not sign a settlement agreement or waive any claims until you've spoken to experienced Arizona auto accident attorney who will fight for you.

 One of the most frustrating things anyone has to deal with after an accident is the insurance company.
 You may be required to give your own insurance company certain information after an accident, but you should seriously consider talking to an attorney before you talk to the other driver's insurance representatives.
 The other insurance company wants to pay you as little as possible, and in some cases, they will try and get you to pay for the other driver's damages.
 The insurance company representative may seem nice on the phone; however, they may just be trying to get you to say something they can later use against you.